Cavus Foot (High-Arched Foot)

 What Is Cavus Foot?

 Cavus foot is a condition in which the foot has a very high arch.
-Because of this high arch, an excessive amount of weight is placed on the ball and heel of the foot when walking or standing.
+The high-arched foot places an excessive amount of weight on the ball and heel of the foot when walking or standing.
 Cavus foot can lead to a variety of signs and symptoms, such as pain and instability.
 It can develop at any age and can occur in one or both feet.

 Cavus foot is often caused by a neurologic disorder or other medical condition, such as cerebral palsy, Charcot-Marie-Tooth disease, spina bifida, polio, muscular dystrophy or stroke.
 In other cases of cavus foot, the high arch may represent an inherited structural abnormality.
 An accurate diagnosis is important because the underlying cause of cavus foot largely determines its future course.
 If the high arch is due to a neurologic disorder or other medical condition, it is likely to progressively worsen.
 On the other hand, cases of cavus foot that do not result from neurologic disorders usually do not change in appearance.